 Foreign drivers from within the EU still need to register with the traffic authorities within six months of moving to Spain.
 Afterwards, you have to apply for a Spanish driving license and prove your residency in Spain.

 Holders of licences issued by countries without a reciprocal agreement with Spain must take a Spanish written and/or practical driving test.
-The written test must be taken in Spanish, though a few places offer the written test in English.
+The written test must be taken in Spanish, though a few places offer the written test in English (Practica Test is a company that can help you through the process).
 Some driving schools offer translations for the Spanish test exams, which make it easier to practice.